 Setting Up a Fight: DreamHost vs. HostGator

-For our comparisons, we loosely follow the criteria in our web hosting reviews.
+For our comparisons, we loosely follow the criteria used in individual reviews.
 “Loosely” is the operative word, here, as following our reviews exactly would result in an eight-round bloodbath that’s not only lengthy, but also unfair.
 Instead of placing equal weight on, say, hosting types and speed, we’ve condensed the review criteria.

 We’ve found that five areas are important: features, pricing, ease of use, speed and security.
 Support is important, too, but seeing as most web hosts have at least decent support, it usually isn’t a concern.
 Each round is worth a point, and whichever web hosting service claims three or more points at the end will be our winner.